 NIHR PHR Programme Highlight Notice for UK government-funded Violence Reduction Units

 Tackling Violent Crime is a government priority.
 Recent Home Office and Crime Survey reported figures show a rising upward trend in violent offences involving knives/sharp instruments and homicide over the last couple of years in England and Wales.
 In August 2019, the UK government awarded 18 Police and Crime Commissioners, £35m from the ring-fenced £100m Serious Violence Fund, to set-up a number of specialist Violence Reduction Units to tackle violent crime in their areas, areas which are the worst affected by violent crime.
 These units bring together different organisations, including the police, local government, health and community leaders and other key partners to identify the driving causes of violent crime and issue a coordinated, whole-system, preventative approach to tackle serious violent crime through both short and long-term strategies.

-The National Institute for Health Research (NIHR) Public Health Research Programme invites proposals for research to evaluate the effectiveness of one or more of the Violence Reduction Units in reducing serious violent crime and their wider impact on public health and health inequalities as they are established, and their work embedded, in their various geographically- dispersed locations.
+The NIHR Public Health Research Programme invites proposals for research to evaluate the effectiveness of one or more of the Violence Reduction Units in reducing serious violent crime and their wider impact on public health and health inequalities as they are established, and their work embedded, in their various geographically- dispersed locations.
 Applicants must demonstrate that they are working with leaders and partners who are supporting these units.
 Research should plan to assess and evaluate the short and long term impacts of these units and implementation of their approach/interventions on the behaviour of violent offenders, health and wellbeing of the local population, community engagement and resilience, and the actual and perceived safety of the environment in which people live.
 The economic impact, across the whole health and social care, crime and education systems is of interest.

 Others briefs of continuing priority: